FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Results and Discussion

 \subsection{Task Execution under varying noise levels}

 To evaluate the robustness of FAM-HRI in real-world conditions, we conducted experiments under varying ambient noise levels.
-As shown in Fig. \ref{noise}(a), the background noise was introduced using a laptop placed near the user, playing a pre-recorded dialogue video.
-The content of the video simulated a real indoor conversation scenario, ensuring that the noise characteristics are similar to those encountered in household or public settings.
-A sound level meter was positioned next to the user to measure the real-time noise intensity.
 The noise intensity ranged from 20 dB to 90 dB, covering common noise conditions, such as conversation, traffic, vacuum cleaner, and hairdryer.
-According to the Level Comparison Chart \footnote{\url{http://ehs.yale.edu/sites/default/files/files/decibel-level-chart.pdf}}, hearing loss may result from sustained exposure to 90dB or more.
+According to the Level Comparison Chart\footnote{\url{http://ehs.yale.edu/sites/default/files/files/decibel-level-chart.pdf}}, hearing loss may result from sustained exposure to 90 dB or more.
+The setup for the noisy environment is shown in Appendix \ref{Noise Environment}

-The results, presented in Fig. \ref{noise}(b), illustrate that our proposed FAM-HRI maintains a high success rate even under increasing noise levels.
+The results, presented in Fig. \ref{noise}, illustrate that our proposed FAM-HRI maintains a high success rate even under increasing noise levels.
 Here, the user needs to complete a pick-placing task.
 The system consistently achieved 100\% success rate up to 70 dB, indicating strong resilience to moderate noise conditions.
 Even at 90+ dB, where typical speech recognition systems often fail, FAM-HRI still maintained an 85\% success rate, demonstrating its robustness in handling speech input under challenging conditions.

-The strong noise resistance is attributed to two aspects: \begin{enumerate} \item \textbf{Hardware:} Unlike traditional microphones that are directly exposed to ambient noise, the ARIA glasses’ microphones are embedded within the frame.
-This placement significantly reduces the impact of background noise, allowing the user's voice to be clearly captured, even in high-noise environments. \item \textbf{Software:} Our two LLM-Agent frameworks further enhance robustness against background noise.
-The GPT-Agent for human view command processing incrementally analyzes task-relevant verbs, nouns, and pronouns in the user’s command, filtering out irrelevant words and recognized background noise before passing a cleaned and structured instruction to the agent for policy generation. \end{enumerate}
+Our two LLM-Agent frameworks further enhance robustness against background noise.
+The LLM-Agent for human view command processing incrementally analyzes task-relevant verbs, nouns, and pronouns in the user’s command, filtering out irrelevant words before passing a cleaned and structured instruction to the agent for policy generation.